larpchronicles/rules/rules-topics/21_status-effects.md

 Shattering or destroying containers that contain things does NOT affect the items within it.

 ### Skillless Clarification
 Skilless refers to any abilities purchased with Skill Points.
-You do not lose any armor or body gained from purchased skills.
+A character does not lose any armor or body gained from purchased skills.

 ## Ability